ropensci/rnoaa/cran-comments.md

 -----

-This submission includes some important bug fixes, and some minor improvements.
+This version includes some important bug fixes, some new functions for new NOAA data sources, some minor improvements and bug fixes.

 Thanks!
 Scott Chamberlain